shelleyolivia/learn-tutorials/network-documentation/solana/sol-mint-token.md

 ### **9) BONUS: Add a market for your token on Serum**

 You've made it!
 Your token is live and has a name.
 It can now be sent around and used for whatever its utility may be.
-But, there is no market created for it to be traded.
+But, there is no trading pair for the token to be traded on.

 Note: It costs roughly **10-15 SOL** to create a market, which right now is around **$350 USD**.